browserengineering/book/book/embeds.md

 Iframe scripts
 ==============

-We've now got users interacting with iframes directly.
-The last step in adding iframe support, then, is allowing some kind of programmatic access.
+We've now got users interacting with iframes---but what about scripts interacting with them?
 Of course, each frame can _already_ run scripts---but right now, each `Frame` has its own `JSContext`, so these scripts can't really interact with each other.
-In reality, *same-origin* iframes run in the same JavaScript context and can access each other's globals, call each other's functions, and modify each other's DOMs.
+Instead *same-origin* iframes should run in the same JavaScript context and should be able to access each other's globals, call each other's functions, and modify each other's DOMs.
 Let's implement that.

 For two frames' JavaScript environments to interact, we'll need to put them in the same `JSContext`.
 So, instead of each `Frame` having a